AdobeDocs/analytics.en/help/components/dimensions/referring-domain.md

 >
 >You must configure your report suite's [Internal URL filters](/help/admin/admin/internal-url-filter-admin.md) to use this dimension.
 Failure to configure internal URL filters can either include internal domains or prevent external domains from appearing.

+The same report can show different results between Analysis Workspace and Data Warehouse.
+Analysis Workspace reports the referring domain for each individual page, excluding values that match internal URL filters.
+Data Warehouse reports only the first referring domain of the visit, and ignores internal URL filters.

 ## Populate this dimension with data

 This dimension requires configuration in the Analytics interface and data in image requests.